julia-actions/cache/README.md

 The benefit of caching is that downloading one big file is quicker than downloading many different files from many different locations and precompiling them.

+By default, this actions removes the previous cache to make the cached files are as useful as possible.
+A reason for this is that, unlike many other languages, updating one dependency in Julia can outdate large amounts of precompiled code.
+By removing the old cache, this Action ensures that caches will be updated for small changes to the dependencies.

 ### Cache keys

 The cache key that the cache will be saved as is based on: